-- > Candidates should not attempt to harass or bully RCP Assessment Unit officers or staff. - > Harassment includes any unwanted conduct affecting the dignity of RCP Assessment Unit officers or staff, which is demeaning and unacceptable to the individual. - > Bullying may include offensive, intimidating, malicious or insulting behaviour intended to undermine, humiliate, denigrate or injure the recipient1.
+- > Candidates should not attempt to harass or bully those working for, or on behalf of, the RCP Assessment Unit. - > Harassment includes any unwanted conduct affecting the dignity of those working for, or on behalf of, the RCP Assessment Unit, which is demeaning and unacceptable to the individual involved. - > Bullying may include offensive, intimidating, malicious or insulting behaviour intended to undermine, humiliate, denigrate or injure the recipient2. - > Failure to comply with written or verbal instructions of the RCP Assessment Unit and its staff, including the examination regulations, may also be considered as misconduct.